top of page

 And Now for Something Completely Different

-Almost as soon as the QWERTY keyboard language became widespread, a number of alternative keyboard languages were proposed.
-No one took these seriously, however, until electronic keyboards arrived with the advent of the computer.
-Once keyboards were no longer mechanical, there was also no longer any danger of keys sticking together.
-Each key now covered a small switch connected to a circuit board, leaving plenty of room for experimentation and reorganization.
+Almost as soon as the QWERTY keyboard language became widespread across all makes and models of mechanical typewriters, a number of alternative keyboard languages were proposed.
+No one took these seriously, however, until electronic keyboards arrived with the advent of the electronic keyboard and then the digital computer.
+Once keyboards were no longer purely mechanical, there was no longer any danger of keys getting stuck when pressed nearly simultaneously.
+In fact, electronics made possible completely new combinations of keys!
+Each key no longer featured a physical linkage to a printing surface.
+Instead, each keycap only covered a small switch connected to a circuit board, leaving plenty of room for experimentation and reorganization.
 The Dvorak keyboard language (along with others, such as the Coleman) was proposed as a more ergonomic, efficient, and logical alternative to the QWERTY keyboard language.
 The three following advantages of the Dvorak keyboard language makes it easier and faster to use (at least, for beginning typists who don't have to un-learn old habits):

 1. More Ergonomic: Instead of putting letters in alphabetical order or spreading common letters far apart, the most-used letters are placed in the center row of the keyboard.
 This reduces the distance a typist's hands must move, thus reducing finger stress.